udu-games/UDU_SDK_package/README.md

 # UDU_SDK_package

-Welcome to the UDU Console Software Development Kit (SDK)!
+Welcome to the UDU Controller Software Development Kit (SDK)!

 This document provides detailed informations on how to get started with the UDU SDK, including system requirements, installation instructions, and usage examples.